 Search our library catalog MUSCAT

-Musselman Library carries many reference books, all found on our main floor.
-To search only for these books, go to the Advanced Search option in MUSCAT and click the “Reference Collection” limit under the search bars.
+Musselman Library has many reference books, all found on our main floor.
+To search only for these books, go to the Advanced Search option in MUSCAT and click the “Reference Collection” limit under the search boxes.

-Once you have found the right book, record its call number and look for the book in the Reference Collection on the main floor.
+Once you have found the right book, write down its call number and look for the book in the Reference Collection on the main floor.

 Note that reference books cannot be taken out of the library.
 They are for in-library use only.